My Story

 I spent my first thirty years growing up in Tasmania, blessed with opportunities to explore its whitewater and wilderness alongside people who are now my oldest friends.
 I also pursued my sporting ambitions, winning national titles and representing Australia in slalom canoeing at four World Championships.

 My second thirty years were very different; living in London with my wife Sheena, raising four daughters, and building a career as a sport psychologist and executive coach.
-I’ve worked with Olympic medallists, business leaders and their organisations to help them excel.
+Working with Olympic athletes, business leaders and their organisations taught me a great deal about what enables people to perform with integrity and purpose, and what gets in the way.

 I am an Accredited Master Executive and Team Coach (APECS) and trained as a coach supervisor at Oxford Brookes University.
 I hold a PhD in sport science (psychology), and I am an HCPC registered Practitioner Psychologist.